snavebelac/Perch-Fieldtype-Member-Tags/README.md

-# Perch-Fieldtype-Member-Tags
+# Perch Fieldtype Member Tags
-A simple field type for Perch CMS that allows you to select an existing member tag
+A simple fieldtype for Perch CMS to display a list of menber tags in a simple select list